djradon/public-notes/event.2024.03.21.virtual-beings-summit.md

 - @hillary-mason: what matters isn't stories, but match your resonant stories and friends;
 - @stefan-bougai: if everything goes well, we'll go back to "art and play" and get rid of content
-- @harvey : harris identified compelling; symbolic structures tend towards entropy, which would be dystopic
+- @harvey-michael-pratt : harris identified compelling; symbolic structures tend towards entropy, which would be dystopic
   - "generally, the audience shouldn't now whether it's ai or non-ai"
 - @eugene: with our web3 game, tried to hide the web3 tech as much as possible; "local compute, localized LLMs"; [[game.ai-dungeon]]
 - @hillary-mason: infrastructure costs;
 - @stefan-bougai: ai shovel-ware is going to push us to saturation and force us to be good again;
 - consensus: we're headed for the dopamine death spiral; deluge of content; on-edge will help you sift through huge amount of content; eventually, virtual beings will be more compelling than the real thing
-- @harvey: edtech! make learning as compelling as fortnite
+- @harvey-michael-pratt: edtech! make learning as compelling as fortnite
 - @eugenia: nobody is talking about qualitative, which means bad things
 - @hillary-mason: ttrpg is an optimistic space;